ArpitaDeb/arpitadeb-share-n-care-depot/Capstone Proposal.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.

-** adding inventory with images and location, user and admin profile, donate funds/things, Faqs, edit/delete items, arranging pickup /drop of time, chat with us/schedule using calendar to borrow?
+** adding inventory with images and location, user and admin profile, donate funds using stripe/things sending request form, edit/delete items, arranging pickup /drop of time, chat with us/schedule using calendar to borrow?

+*** storing images,

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

-user should be able to like and make comments on the items?
+deploying app with cloud storage?, user should be able to like and make comments on the items?
 Would like to volunteer with us? volunteers page
+FAQs, Guidelines for donation

 https://libraryofthingsyxe.com/

 https://karrotmarket.com/?in=toronto-11052

 https://brainstation.io/hiring-brainstation-graduates